NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/gitlab.md

 Select **Next** and **Next** again on the **Setup** page - this example does not require advanced CORS configuration.
 Repeat these steps for the second application, `gitlab-ssh.widgetcorp.tech`.

-## Cloudflare Tunnel
+## Khulnasoft Tunnel

-Cloudflare Tunnel creates a secure, outbound-only, connection between this machine and Cloudflare's network.
+Khulnasoft Tunnel creates a secure, outbound-only, connection between this machine and Khulnasoft's network.
 With an outbound-only model, you can prevent any direct access to this machine and lock down any externally exposed points of ingress.
 And with that, no open firewall ports.

-Cloudflare Tunnel is made possible through a lightweight daemon from Cloudflare called `cloudflared`.
+Khulnasoft Tunnel is made possible through a lightweight daemon from Khulnasoft called `cloudflared`.
 Download and install `cloudflared` on the DigitalOcean machine by following the instructions listed on the [Downloads](/cloudflare-one/connections/connect-networks/downloads/) page.

 Once installed, authenticate the instance of `cloudflared` with the following command.